-1.3.1 PublicCA
+1.3.1 Certification Authorities

-The PublicCA, established and operated by Chunghwa Telecom Co., Ltd., operates and issues natural person, organization, equipment and application software certificates in accordance with CP regulations.
+The PublicCA, established and operated by Chunghwa Telecom Co., Ltd., operates and issues natural person, organization, equipment and application software certificates in accordance with the ePKI CP.

-1.3.2 RAs
+1.3.2 Registration Authorities

 The RA is responsible for collection and authentication of subscriber identity and certificate-related information.
 The RA is comprised of one or more RA counters authorized under the organization approved by the PublicCA.
 Each RA counter has an RA officer (RAO) who is responsible for performing certification application, revocation, rekey, renewal work for different groups and classes.